trycourier/courier-react/packages/components/README.md

 1. Setup Courier Configurations
 2. Download the Components

+> Note in v4.10.0 we moved to a CDN instead of s3.
+The new url is https://components.courier.com

 > This section covers synchronous initialization where you have all information like the `clientKey` and `userId` available on first render.
 See `Async Initialization` below for how to control the initialization.

 ```html